-What Can a Handyman Do in Goose Creek, South Carolina?
+What Can a Handyman Do Without a License in Goose Creek, South Carolina?

 In Goose Creek (Berkeley County), most “handyman” work is regulated at the city business-license level and by building permits.
 South Carolina does not license a general “handyman,” but it DOES require a state contractor license once a project hits the state’s contractor threshold (commonly $5,000 or more, including labor and materials) and it separately licenses specialty trades like electrical, plumbing, HVAC, and residential building.
 Even when a state license isn’t required, permits and inspections may still be required by the City of Goose Creek (or Berkeley County in unincorporated areas).